 Cleaning your flag often removes dirt and contaminants that may lodge in the material.
 You can clean your flag by washing it in warm water and mild detergent.
 It is best to handwash your flag as you do not want to let it sit in wash water, which may cause color run on the white stripes.
 If you are uncomfortable handwashing your American Flag most dry cleaners usually offer discounts for cleaning the American flag.

 3. Keep the fly end away from obstruction.

 To cut down on tearing, make sure you do not fly your flag where it can get caught on obstructions such as roofs, tree branches, wires, cables etc.

 Flag life can often be extended by a little “Tender Loving Care”.
 If you check for small tears and repair them before they become large rips your flag will have a longer life.

-The most important thing to remember is that your american flag is a patriotic symbol but it is also made of cloth.
+The most important thing to remember is that your American flag is a patriotic symbol but it is also made of cloth.
 It has been fortified to stand up to the elements but eventually it will succumb to them.
 However, with a little vigilance and care a longer flag life can be achieved.

-Once your flag is beyond repair you must retire it.
+Once your American Flag is beyond repair you must retire it.
 Retiring your flag is the proper, dignified way to dispose of the flag.
 The United States Flag Code states “ The flag, when it is in such condition that it is no long a fitting emblem of display, should be destroyed in a dignified way, preferably by burning.”
 Although there is no official ceremony, you should dispose of your flag with a solemn dignified event in a non-public location.
 If you do not feel qualified to retire the flag on your own you can always contact your local Boy Scouts or Veterans of Foreign War organization.
-These organizations have regular ceremonies and will be glad to retire your flag with honor and dignity.
+These organizations have regular ceremonies and will be glad to retire your American Flag with honor and dignity.